 Ford Mustang owners have reported 10 problems related to battery (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Mustang based on all problems reported for the Mustang.

 2005 Ford Mustang with parking brake problems which caused the vehicle to be damaged after rolling down a hill.
 Consumer is also expressing discontent with the Ford company.
 The consumer stated the door handles were replaced three times, the convertible top had to be replaced, a new fuel pump was needed which was recalled, a new radio was installed, and the battery was replaced twice.